-Make your plan right now.
-It will take five minutes and could save your family's lives.
+Make your Bushfire Plan right now.
+It could save you and your family.

-Go online to the TFS website $\mathscr{O}$ to create your personal plan to suit your family, animals, and property.
+Go online to the $\mathscr{O}$ TFS website to create a plan to suit your family, animals, and property.
 It is easy to make.
 You can print copies of your Bushfire Plan, download it to store on your devices or the cloud, and share it with others.
-You'll get a reminder to update it each year.
+You can even sign up to receive reminders to update it each year.